Community and charity roles

 Certain roles have formal duties, such as charity trustee or school governor.
 For the most part such activities are uncontentious, though they may occasionally be controversial – as public cases have shown.

-We must consider, mitigate, or resolve any actual or perceived conflicts of interest or reputational concerns arising from such roles before they are taken on.
+We must consider, mitigate, or resolve any actual, potential or perceived conflicts of interest or reputational concerns arising from such roles before they are taken on.

 Who does this policy apply to?